 Every business owner has a weak spot — or something they aren’t the best at.
 Virtual assistants can save the day by helping streamline a process you aren’t as well-versed in.

-They can keep your inventory organized and stay up to date with legal and business licenses.
+They can keep your inventory organised and stay up to date with legal and business licenses.
 This will ensure that you never run out of essential items and save you from getting penalties or late fees.

 An inhouse accountant or HR usually completes your financial obligations.
 If you are a small business, this position may rest on your head.
 A virtual assistant can manage your checking account and expenses.